-ModìLite is ECHOLASER Therapy for treating lesions of the neck, in particular, benign thyroid nodules.
+ModìLite is the ECHOLASER Therapy for treating neck lesions, namely benign thyroid nodules.

 The name of the treatment contains in a single word the application area (the neck, “Modì” was the nickname of Tuscan painter, Amedeo Modigliani, who portrayed female subjects with very long, slim necks) and “Lite”, which on one hand refers to the lightweight and micro-invasiveness of the treatment, and on the other, the therapeutic source (Light, therefore Laser).

-The name ModìLite allows for differentiating the procedure performed with ECHOLASER (micro-invasiveness and multi-fibre approach in a single system) from the other thermal ablation techniques.
+The name ModìLite marks the difference of the procedure performed with ECHOLASER (micro-invasiveness and multi-fibre approach in a single system) from the other thermal ablation techniques.

 ModìLite is indicated for those who have one or more benign solid thyroid nodules which are large enough to create aesthetic damage or local compression symptoms, or for those who prefer not to undergo surgery.
 ModìLite is also a safe and effective treatment for subjects who, due to critical medical conditions, are not able to undergo surgery.

 Despite focusing on treatment of benign solid thyroid nodules, Modìlite is also effective for malignant neck lesions such as metastatic lymph nodes.
-With this application, the treatment is radical, obtaining complete ablation of the lesion.
+With this application, the treatment is radical, resulting in a complete ablation of the lesion.

 - Complete ablation of malignant neck tumours, with a sufficient safety margin